 What materials and documentation should I submit with my application?

 Applicants need to submit their essay, resume and application form via the online OS application.
 No additional materials are required for application to Organizational Studies.
-Recommendation letters will not be accepted.
+OS will retrieve your transcripts from UM files, and recommendation letters will not be accepted.

 How can I make myself an outstanding candidate for the OS program?